SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     the files were created inside your container (which is a separate little machine).
 To get the files you have two
     options:

-    1. If you already have a completed run then you can use it
+    1. If you already have a completed run then you can use

         ```bash
         docker cp